aokranj/website/public/wp-content/plugins/social-media-auto-publish/readme.txt

 = 5.
 Which  all data fields can I send to social networks ? =

-You may use post title, content, excerpt, permalink, site title and user nicename for auto publishing.
+You may use post title, content, excerpt, permalink, blog title, user nicename, post id and post publish date for auto publishing.

 = 6.
 Why do I see SSL related errors in logs ? =

 SSL peer verification may not be functioning in your server.
 Please turn off SSL peer verification in settings of plugin and try again.

-More questions ?
-[Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.
+= More questions ? =

+[Drop a mail](http://xyzscripts.com/support/ "XYZScripts Support") and we shall get back to you with the answers.

 == Screenshots ==